Post–Cold War era

-The post–Cold War era is a period of history that follows the end of the Cold War, which represents history after the 1991 fall of the Soviet Union.
-This period saw the United States become the world's sole superpower in the world and the world order become unipolar.
+The post–Cold War era is a period of history that follows the end of the Cold War, which represents history after the dissolution of the Soviet Union in December 1991.
+This period saw many former Soviet republics become sovereign states, as well as the introduction of market economies in Eastern Europe.
+This period also marked the United States becoming the world's sole superpower.

-Relatively to the Cold War, the period is characterized by stabilization and disarmament.
+Relative to the Cold War, the period is characterized by stabilization and disarmament.
 Both the United States and Russia significantly reduced their nuclear stockpiles.
-The former Eastern Bloc became democratic and was integrated into world economy.
-Most of former Soviet satellites and three former Baltic Republics were integrated into the European Union and NATO.
-In the first two decades of the period, NATO underwent three series of enlargement and France reintegrated into the NATO command.

-Russia formed CSTO to replace the dissolved Warsaw Pact, established strategic partnership with China and several other countries and entered non-military organizations Shanghai and BRICS.
-Both latter organizations included China, which is a fast rising power.
-Reacting on the rise of China, the Obama administration rebalanced strategic forces to the Asia-Pacific region.
+The former Eastern Bloc became democratic and was integrated into the world economy.
+In the first two decades of the period, NATO underwent three enlargements, and France reintegrated into the NATO command.
+Russia formed the Collective Security Treaty Organization to replace the dissolved Warsaw Pact, established a strategic partnership with China and several other countries, and entered the Shanghai Cooperation Organisation and BRICS alongside China, which is a rising power.
+Reacting to the rise of China, the United States began a gradual rebalancing of strategic forces to the Asia–Pacific region and out of Europe.

-Major crises of the period included the Gulf War, Yugoslav Wars, NATO bombing of Yugoslavia, First and Second Chechen War, September 11 attacks, War in Afghanistan (2001–2021), Iraq War, Russo-Georgian War and the ongoing Russo-Ukrainian War.
-Another ongoing war, the Syrian Civil War, is widely described as a series of overlapping proxy wars between the regional and world powers, primarily between the US and Russia.
+Major crises of the period are generally agreed to have included the war on terror, war on drugs, Great Recession, COVID-19 pandemic, China–United States trade war, hybrid warfare predominantly using the Internet, and growing concerns surrounding the AI boom, climate change, misinformation, information overload, and wealth inequality.
+Major conflicts generally associated with the post–Cold War era include the United States invasion of Panama, Gulf War, Yugoslav Wars, First and Second Congo Wars, First and Second Chechen Wars, September 11 attacks, War in Afghanistan, Iraq War, the Mexican drug war, Arab Spring, Russo-Georgian War, Syrian civil war, Russo-Ukrainian War, and the United States war on cartels.

-With the coming to power of Vladimir Putin, Russia gradually became more authoritarian and its foreign policy more aggressive.
-This resulted in deterioration of the relations with the West and culminating with sanctions, military aid to Ukraine, international isolation, and a prospect of further NATO enlargement.